thea1210/Sokobot/README.md

 Game screen Free Play mode.
 You may use your arrow keys to control the character.
 Press ESC to reset the initial configuration of the current map.
-Try running the program in Sokobot mode for the same map.
-Press the SPACE BAR to start the bot.
+In Sokobot mode, press the SPACE BAR to start the bot.